poveden/EliteChroma/README.md

 Contributions are welcome!
 Please read on [how to contribute](https://github.com/poveden/EliteChroma/blob/master/CONTRIBUTING.md).

 For non-developer stuff, a [Frontier Forums thread](https://forums.frontier.co.uk/threads/elitechroma.534200/) is available so you can leave any comments or suggestions.

+If you have any cool key binding color combinations, share them!
+If it becomes a thing, I may setup a gallery of color bindings for all the world to see.

 ## Code of conduct